plomgrading/plom/plom_server/README.md

-# How to run the "new" Plom Server
+# How to run the Plom Server

+You need a PostgreSQL server, then type `plom-new-server`.
+The rest of these instructions are perhaps out-of-date details that should be automated by the above.
+TODO: perhaps  they should be removed before bitrot further!

 ## Setting up PostgreSQL
 You need a running PostgreSQL server.
 Follow the installation instructions found (here)[https://www.postgresql.org/download/].
+One approach is use a container.

 With PostgreSQL running, you need to complete two tasks:

 1. Create a user for Plom, either using environment variables or using the default "postgres:postgres"
 2. Create a table for Plom, either using environment variables or using the default "plom_db"